-MEA of the spleen is an extremely rare form of a benign splenic tumor.
-It was described for the first time in 1999 by Kraus and Dehner [6].
-By reviewing the aforementioned medical databases of the published papers in English, we found a total of eight cases of MEA.
-In addition to the
+Myoid angioendothelioma of the spleen is an extremely rare form of a benign splenic tumor.
+It was described for the first time by Kraus and Dehner in 1999 [6].
+By reviewing the aforementioned medical databases of published papers in English, we found a total of eight cases of MEA.
+In addition to the mentioned number, we have added our series of cases and showed it in Table 1, all of it to update and add to the current literature data.